-You cannot afford to ignore it.
+You cannot afford to overlook it.

 After collecting your visitor’s email, you have to develop a relationship with them.
-This will enable you to build trust, which will, in turn, help them to do business with you.
+This will enable you to build trust, which will, in turn, help them do business with you.

 For you to do that, you need to create email series that your subscribers will be excited to read.
 This is called a follow-up sequence.

 A follow-up sequence is a set of emails you create, with usually five to six emails to send to your subscribers right from the time they subscribed to your email list.
 These emails can be sent over a few days or weeks.

 A follow-up sequence gives you the opportunity to tell your brand’s story, build trust and introduce your products or services to your subscribers.